 1. During your computer start process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

 2. When Command Prompt mode loads, enter the following line: cd restore and press ENTER.

 3. Next, type this line: rstrui.exe and press ENTER.

 4. In the opened window, click "Next".

-5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the GILETTE ransomware virus infiltrating your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the GILLETTE ransomware virus infiltrating your PC).

 6. In the opened window, click "Yes".

-7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remaining GILETTE ransomware files.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remaining GILLETTE ransomware files.